Should I bring food to the IEP meeting?

 I think it’s a bit sexist.
 Yeah, now you think I’ve totally lost my marbles.
 But think about it.
 Only moms ever want to bring donuts.
 I have never once seen a dad do this.
 To me, it will help perpetuate that we’re just moms and not equal members of the IEP team.

 Arguments for bringing food to IEP meetings.

 A few group members have said that they will continue to bring food.
 Their reasoning is that they usually have afternoon meetings and that they want the team to be focused.
 On one hand, yeah, ok, I kind of get it.
 On the other hand, not my job to bring snacks.
 If you know you have a late meeting, you prepare.
-And I’d just try for different time slots.
+And I’d just try for a different meeting time.

 Gifts for your IEP team.

 All of this being said, I have a holiday gift giving list that is tremendously long.
 I gift holiday gifts to dozens of people.
 All the teachers, aides, therapists, everyone.
 Heck I even give gifts to our trash collectors, mail carriers, newspaper carriers and delivery people.
 There is a time and a place for gift giving, and for being thankful for your team.
 The IEP meeting isn’t it.
 This meeting isn’t about them, it’s about your child.

 Of course, this is for my family and my setting and why I don’t do it.
 I suppose if you’ve been a jerk for the past few months and just realized that you’ve been an unreasonable jerk, then perhaps a peace offering isn’t a bad idea either.